yargs/pirate-joe/README.md

 [`yargs.commandDir('commands')`](https://github.com/yargs/yargs#commanddirdirectory-opts) indicates that
 we should load all the chat commands located in `/commands`.

-We create a command module for each of our chat commands.
+We create a command JavaScript file for each of our chat commands.

 Here's the module for translating English strings to Pirate strings:

+**pirate.js**

 ```js
 const pirateSpeak = require('pirate-speak')